 It’s your wedding day and the rain is pouring down.
 Isn’t it romantic?
-It actually is, and there are possibilities to make the best out of the rain on your wedding day.
-At least in pictures!
+It actually could be, – there are possibilities to create some beautiful pictures when it rains.
 Wedding photographers in Europe are actually quite lucky.
 We are surrounded by the architecture of old days, and all features and colours come out stronger, once it’s been hit by the rain – and the puddles on the ground give off nice reflections.
 London is a gritty place full of atmosphere – rain and dusk and the low light of autumn/winter suits it.
 From an image point of view, I love it!
 Although camera equipment and wedding dress are at risk.
 But there are solutions to that too, which I am about to show you in this chapter.

 1: Find the location: